Dog showing signs of stress and anxiety

 Can dog anxiety go away on its own?

 Mild situational anxiety may improve with training.
-Chronic anxiety or separation anxiety rarely resolves without intervention and typically worsens over time without treatment.
+Chronic anxiety and separation anxiety rarely resolve without intervention โ€” they typically worsen over time without treatment.

 Is dog anxiety my fault?